csning1998/on-premise-gitlab-deployment/README.md

 #### **Step B.1.
 Create Confidential Variable File for HashiCorp Vault**

-> _**All secrets will be integrated into HashiCorp Vault.
-This project defaults to using Vault with HTTPS configuration.
+> _**All secrets will be integrated into HashiCorp Vault with Development mode and Production mode.
+This project defaults to using Vault with HTTPS configuration, and the certificate is self-signed.
 Please follow the steps below to ensure correct setup.**_

+0. **Development mode is the previous stage of Production Vault, only used to set up Production Vault.
+Subsequently, the Production Vault is used for managing all sensitive data for the entire project.**

 1. First, run the `entry.sh` script and select option `1` to generate the files required for the TLS handshake.
 When creating the self-signed CA certificate, you can leave the fields blank for now.
 If you need to regenerate the TLS files, you can simply run option `1` again.

-2. Switch to the project's root directory and run the following command to start the Vault server.
+2. Switch to the project's root directory and run the following command to start the Development mode Vault server.

     - If you prefer to run it on the host: